-What Are Letters of Support, Commitment, and Memoranda of Agreement?
+What Are Grant Letters of Support?

-A letter of support can come from a partner organization, a major donor, another foundation, a congressional representative, or even a business or key stakeholders.
-A support letter might be from community leaders who believe in your program or people who will receive the services you propose.
+A letter of support can come from a partner organization, a major donor, another foundation, a congressional representative, an outside business, or a key stakeholder.
+A support letter might be from community leaders who believe in your program, or it might be from people who will receive the services you propose providing.

-How Letters of Support Can Help
+How a Letter of Support Works

-It shows that others think your proposal has merit.
+A letter of support shows that others think your proposal has merit.
 It can signal that your organization enjoys an excellent reputation and that your community supports your work.
 It provides a compelling and persuasive reason why a funder would want to support your grant application or proposal.

 The best letters of support describe how a partner will support the project as applicable.
 It should convey enthusiasm for the project and lend credibility to your work.

 The foundation or government agency offering grants will be impressed by letters of support, commitment, or partnership.
 The more you can demonstrate that the funder won't be alone in supporting your work, the better your proposal will be received.